k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 **Rows per parent** mode: the data generation inner flow is called 2 times (there are 2 parent activities) - each call is set with a different parent activity ID and it generates 3 cases on each call.

-**Handle all parents rows** mode: the data generation inner flow is called once for the customer and generates 6 case records (2*3) for the customer: 3 case records for each parent activity ID.
+**Handle all parent rows** mode: the data generation inner flow is called once for the customer and generates 6 case records (2*3) for the customer: 3 case records for each parent activity ID.

+## Customized Data Generators
+Defining Broadway flows or Actors for customized data generation logic is possible.
+### Customized Data Generation Flows - Guidelines
+- Set the output generated value to be an external variable.
+- Optional settings (Fabric 8.2 and onwards):
+  - If the customized flow calls the built-in data generation Actor to generate the new data, set the Actor's input **seed** parameter to be an external variable.
+This is needed to enable using [Data Consistency Using Seed](/articles/26_fabric_security/06_data_masking.md#data-consistency-using-seed) method.
+  - The catalog masking can send the entire record to the data generator.
+This can be beneficial to enable data generation where the generated value of one field can be determined based on other fields within the same record.
+For example - generating an SSN based on the customer type.
+Add to the flow an external variable named **record** in order to get the entire record from the catalog masking.

 [![Previous](/articles/images/Previous.png)](07_masking_and_sequence_actors.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](08_sequence_implementation_guide.md)